 (Pictured above: International-spec Kia Picanto)

 Then a lot of features found on the international-spec versions have been taken off.
-Features such as alloy wheels, sunroof, integrated turn signals, multi-function steering wheel, LED tail lights etc have been stripped off the local assembled model.
+Features such as alloy wheels, sunroof, integrated turn signals, multi-function steering wheel, LED tail lights, etc have been stripped off the locally assembled model.

 Taxes & Duties Affect the Prices

 Government duties and taxes also play a pivotal role in pricing an automobile.
-In Pakistan, nearly 30% of a vehicle price accounts for government taxes.
+In Pakistan, nearly 30% of vehicle prices account for government taxes.
 To add to the misery the recent imposition of FED on small cars has pushed the prices of cars to an unrealistic level.

 Related: Why Kia Sportage?
 Asif Rizvi Explains